alpha-ze/captiongenerator/README.md

 # captiongenerator
-this is a website which uses huggingface technology to generate caption for your posts
+this is a website which uses huggingface technology to generate caption for your posts. it is created usingg chatgpt